MakingSense/WebApiCore-Seed/Readme.md

         ![set as startup](https://i.imgur.com/fTbU51p.gif)

-    3. Now you just have to run it, pressing `F5` or the run button the top, if you use iisexpress configuration your app will be attached to the port `:4992`, if you use the excecutable, the port used will be `:4993`
+    3. Now you just have to run it, pressing `F5` or the run button the top, if you use iisexpress configuration your app will be attached to the port `:4992`, if you use the executable, the port used will be `:4993`

         ![Run it](https://i.imgur.com/8TuB31V.gif)